idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_regression_surrogate.md

 In this section the results from the different surrogate models are provided.
 They are compared to the reference results summarized in [ref_results].
-A short analysis of the results is provided as well to showcase potential issues the user might encounter when using surrogate models.
+A short analysis of the results is provided as well to showcase potential issues the user might encounter when using polynomial regression.

 ### Uniform parameter distributions